Koredotcom/docs/docs/xo/contactcenter/agent-and-supervisors/agent-management/agent-management.md

 ### Chats

-* **Manual**: Agents must click **_Accept _** to begin chatting with the next customer.
+* **Manual**: Agents must click ‘Accept’ to begin chatting with the next customer.
 Set the acceptance timeout for agents before a chat returns to the queue by entering the number of minutes and seconds.
 <img src="../images/chat-configuration.png" alt="Chat Configuration Manual" title="Chat Configuration Manual" style="border: 1px solid gray; zoom:80%;">

 * **Auto**: Chats are auto-answered, and the agent does not need to click ‘Accept’.
 Set the first response timeout for agents to respond to new chats.